ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for [Zimbabwe](/prayer/notes/zimbabwe.html).
+This week we pray for the [Uyghur](/prayer/notes/uyghur.html) people of China.

-If you missed it, we last prayed for the [Sunni Zaza](/prayer/notes/zaza.html) people in Turkey.
+If you missed it, we last prayed for [Zimbabwe](/prayer/notes/zimbabwe.html).

 ## Prayer App